ckstevenson/python-get-vm-info/README.md

 ## Todo
 - [X] SMTP email and username
+- [ ] Use threads to improve performance
 - [ ] Better string sanitization when performing an ldap lookup
 - [ ] Add config file functionality
 - [ ] Option for writing csv file to stdout to pipe to non-default location